Jimmynam0103/Hashtag_Engagement/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License** – see the full license [here](https://github.com/Jimmynam0103/Hashtag_Engagement/blob/main/License).

 ---